riscv-europe/summit-website/site.src/pages/side-events.md

 into concrete security requirements for the building blocks of the product (e.g., use 128-bit keys).
 More: <https://horizon-orshin.eu>

+Participation in the WS itself is free of charge, but [registration](registration.html) for the *Friday 9 Side Events* is required to cover the costs of breaks and lunch.

 ### RISER WS